This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-It has very few ingredients, which are traditionally combined together and baked in a traditional Georgian red clay baking dish, or ketsi.
+It has very few ingredients, which are traditionally combined together and baked in a Georgian red clay baking dish, called a ketsi.

 While the whole recipe is relatively simple, after tasting it, it is very clear that sometimes less is better.

 The rich flavor of crispy roasted chicken paired with the creamy garlic sauce is just perfect.

 This traditional dish originates from the Racha region of Georgia.
 Georgia is known for its diverse and flavorful cuisine, and Shkmeruli is a representation of the culinary traditions found in this region.

 In Racha, which is located in the western part of Georgia, ingredients like chicken, milk, and garlic are readily available, and the locals have been preparing dishes like Shkmeruli for generations.
 The dish reflects the simplicity and hearty nature of Georgian cooking, where traditional ingredients are combined to create delicious and satisfying meals.

 We typically ordered this juicy roasted chicken dish along with some silky smooth mashed potatoes (this recipe for perfect mashed potatoes would do very nicely).

 I’ve added links to our other favorite recipes from our travels through Georgia at the end of the post.